popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 the deep past to about 1980, after which further breeding simulations with intense selective breeding are needed to (e.g., @MacLeod2014, @Gaynor2020,
 @Obsteter2021). @MacLeod2013 assumed recombination and mutation rates of 1*10^-8
-in inferring their demographic model.
-In line with the advice given in previous sections, we implemented these mutation and recombination rates for the @MacLeod2013 demographic model, even we have implemented more recent estimates in the base genome model, though they are very similar.
+in inferring their demographic model, but revised the mutation rate to 0.94*10^-8 by taking sequence errors into account.
+In line with the advice given in previous sections, we implemented these mutation and recombination rates for the @MacLeod2013 demographic model, even though we have implemented more recent estimates in the base genome model, though they are very similar.
 When a simulation with this demographic model is requested, the recent estimates are replaced with the estimates assumed in the demographic model.
 (Gregor: THIS IS TRUE FOR MUTATION RATE, BUT NOT FOR RECOMBINATION RATE - SHOULD YOU CHANGE THE IMPLEMENTATION?)